0il and Antifreeze Recycling in Saskatchewan

-For do-it-yourself mechanics, farmers and small businesses, take your used oil, filters, antifreeze, and oil/antifreeze/diesel exhaust fluid (DEF) containers to one of the nearly 200 year-round independent recycling facilities including 35 EcoCentres available in almost 200 communities province-wide.
+For do-it-yourself mechanics, farmers and small businesses, used oil, filters, antifreeze, and oil/antifreeze/diesel exhaust fluid (DEF) containers can be taken to one of the nearly 200 year-round independent recycling facilities including 35 EcoCentres available in almost 200 communities province-wide.
 Click here for a list of recycling facilities.
 For businesses and farmers generating large volumes, contact a registered collector to pick up your used oil materials on site.
 Click here for a list of collectors.

 Used oil is reprocessed into re-refined lubricating oil, industrial burner fuel and other products.

-Used oil filters are processed into structural metal shapes for the manufacturing of industrial and agricultural products.
+Used filters are crushed to retrieve the used oil.
+Then the filters are processed into structural metal shapes for the manufacturing of industrial and agricultural products.